-"It's really like nothing else we do, trying to predict something that
+"It's really like nothing else we do, trying to predict something that so many people are counting on," Litterst said earlier in the month.

 Peak bloom is when 70 percent of the trees around the Tidal Basin are blossoming.
 Once in bloom, the flowers can last up to 10 days, depending on weather conditions, as springtime weather usually is unpredictable.